 8. They Get Major Separation Anxiety

-Gordon Setters are best suited for owners who will dedicate their time to these intelligent, energetic dogs.
+The Gordon Setter is best suited for owners who will dedicate their time to these intelligent, energetic dogs.
 These dogs tend to form powerful ties with their owners and families, and so whenever they are left alone, they are not very happy.

 These dogs are best suited for people who work from home, and those are in the household most of the time.
 They should not be left for long periods on their own because they will suffer from severe separation anxiety.